buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/Types/IfcRailwayPartTypeEnum.md

 ## Items

 ### TRACK
-A spatial part that contains track-related elements, for example rails and sleepers.
+A spatial structure element that contains track-related elements, for example rails and sleepers.

 ### PLAINTRACK
-A spatial part to further divide a track.
+A spatial structure element to further divide a track.
 It does do not contain any turnout panel or dilatation panel.

 ### TURNOUTTRACK
-A spatial part to further divide a track.
+A spatial structure element to further divide a track.
 It contains turnouts, and does not contain any plain track or dilatation panel.

 ### DILATATIONTRACK
-A spatial part to further divide a track.
+A spatial structure element to further divide a track.
 It may be used in specific points of the line, where expansions or movements of tracks need to be accommodated (e.g., before and after a bridge).
 It does not contain any plain-track or turnout panel.

 ### TRACKPART
-A spatial part to further divide a track, for purposes that do not fall into these categories: plain-track, turnout-track, dilatation-track.
+A spatial structure element to further divide a track, for purposes that do not fall into these categories: plain-track, turnout-track, dilatation-track.

 ### LINESIDE
-A spatial part that contains elements of the railway that are not in or over the tracks, hence line-side.
+A spatial structure element that contains elements of the railway that are not in or over the tracks, hence line-side.

 ### LINESIDEPART
-A spatial part to further divide a line-side part.
+A spatial structure element to further divide a line-side part.
 It can be used to distinguish line-side parts into more manageable volumes, for engineering purposes.

 ### ABOVETRACK
-A spatial part that contains elements that are positioned above or over the track, for example catenary lines and suspension systems.
+A spatial structure element that contains elements that are positioned above or over the track, for example catenary lines and suspension systems.

 ### SUBSTRUCTURE
-A spatial part that contains elements that are positioned below the track, for example the earthwork platform, prepared subgrade and embankment.
+A spatial structure element that contains elements that are positioned below the track, for example the earthwork platform, prepared subgrade and embankment.
 This can be above or below finished ground level.

 ### USERDEFINED
 User-defined type